 “We must live in balance with the nature that surrounds us.”

 Revitalizations, classic anecdotes and new discoveries; all can be central themes when discussing the wonder of Tuscan wines and Fattoria Pomona is no exception.
 Tucked into a bucolic corner of Tuscany where Castellina meets Castelnuovo, Fattoria Pomona crafts wonderful Sangiovese from 6 small hectares.
+It’s art.

 It began in 1890 when the current owner’s great grandfather purchased what would ultimately become the estate with the intention of turning it into a grain farm.
 In 1982, the farm fell into the hands of the owner’s parents who restored 2 vineyards on the property and began producing wine in limited quantities for local consumption.
 But the estate’s turning point didn’t occur until 2007.